AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 ![image](https://github.com/user-attachments/assets/4711c771-5133-4191-a170-96c751d7e51f)

-Oh, and don't forget to activate both Auto-Annotation and Auto-Accept Suggestions.
+Oh, and don't forget to activate both `Auto-Annotation` and `Auto-Accept Suggestions`.
 And yay, we've successfully set up auto annotation in Label Studio!
 You can explore more because YOLO not only does bounding boxes but also other tasks.
 You can see 👉 [**here**](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/yolo#classification-using-choices).

 When you're done using the YOLO model, you can shut down the container to save resources.
-Make sure you're in the yolo directory.
+Make sure you're in the `yolo` **directory**.

 ```
 cd label-studio-ml-backend/label_studio_ml/examples/yolo